top of page

 Search

-"The Buddha's Last Instructions", by Mary Oliver
+"The Buddha's Last Instruction", by Mary Oliver

 Opened randomly the beautiful book "Devotions", by Mary Oliver , to read this poem: The Buddha's Last Instruction by Mary Oliver “Make of yourself a light,” said the Buddha, before he died.
 I think of this every morning as the east begins to tear off its many clouds of darkness, to send up the first signal -- a white fan streaked with pink and violet, even green.
 An old man, he lay down between two sala trees, and he might have said anything, knowing it was his final hour.
 Th